Omar Sangare- Founder & Artistic Director

 Actress Jannica Olin was the stereotypical blonde blue-eyed Swede.
 Her long hair had always been a big part of her identity.
 Until suddenly, she lost it all.
 (IM)PERFEKT is about identity, beauty and labels.
 Sometimes you need to (literally) lose a part of yourself in order to discover who you truly are.

-By The Light written by Kate McLeod & performed by Michael Irwin Pollard
+By The Light written by Kate McLeod & performed by Michael Irvin Pollard

 Joe is a young man who sets out to see the world with a heavy heart and an empty purse.
 Along the way he finds Topsy the elephant, his lifelong love.
 His destiny.
 He tries to save her before she becomes one more Edison experiment.

-Dissolve written by Renee Laci & performed by Lucy McNultuy
+Dissolve written by Meghan Gardiner & performed by Emmelia Gordon

 10/15 @ 2:00pm